dominicpranz/loop-testproject/README.md

 # Loop Christmas Project

 A simple one page layout, with some added christmas flavor.
-Use query-parameter "?nosnow" to remove the snow effect if you don't like it.
+Use query-parameter "?snow" to let it snow.
+It can eat up CPU, that's why it is an optional feature - with a toggler to turn it off.

 # Screendesign